 This right is an attempt to promote further interoperability (as opposed to compatibility) between online services/systems and support user choice, user control and consumer empowerment.

 So what is data portability?
 Under the UK GDPR, a controller must, free of charge, provide a copy of all personal data that it processes about the data subject (and which has been provided by the data subject) in ‘a structured, commonly used and machine readable format’ so that the data subject can transfer his or her personal data to another controller without hindrance.

-To help controllers update their practices, processes and policies, the EU has issued detailed guidelines on interpreting and implementing this new right.
+To help controllers update their practices, processes and policies, the EU (in respect of the EEA) has issued detailed guidelines on interpreting and implementing this new right.
 The UK’s Information Commissioner’s Office has also provided guidance.
-The key points from these guidelines are as follows:
+The key points from the guidelines (which are followed by the ICO – no variations yet as a result of Brexit) are as follows: